 Shelby Schagrin – Founder and Initial SOS Co-Chair and Advisory Council Chair

 Shelby Schagrin, managing director-investment banking for Benjamin F. Edwards & Co., founded SOS and co-chaired it with Susan Block for its first three years.
 Her goal was to bring together a group of women and pool their collective resources of time, talent and money to improve our community.

-Susan Block, Initial Co-Chair of SOS; Ex Officio
+Susan Block, Founding Initial Co-Chair of SOS; Member At Large

 Susan Block owns The Designing Block, a home décor and designing business.
 She volunteers with and sits on the boards of various nonprofit organizations.
 With Shelby Schagrin, she co-chaired the Spirit of St. Louis Women’s Fund for its first three years, 2006-2009.